Newfoundland pine marten: Population

-The Newfoundland marten is genetically distinct from the American marten.
+The Newfoundland marten is genetically distinct from the mainland American marten.
 Populations have declined drastically since the 1800s as a result of habitat loss from logging and overtrapping.
 The population census from 1986 was at 630-875 individuals decreased to 300 animals in 1995 creating the concern that inbreeding could become a problem in the population.
 The Newfoundland marten's population appears to be several small metapopulations that have limited interpopulation dispersal there is a large concern for the viability of the species.
 The recent population census in 2007 estimates that the individual numbers are between 286 and 556 adults that are spread across 5 subpopulations with mean densities ranging from 0.04 to 0.08 marten per km2.

 Status

 The Newfoundland marten is considered to be endangered and is protected in Canada under the Species at Risk Act (SARA), the Canada National Parks Act, and the Newfoundland and Labrador Endangered Species Act.
 The animal was first designated as Threatened in 1986, and was redesignated as Endangered in 1996 and 2000, with an estimated population of 300.
 COSEWIC re-evaluated the species in April 2007, and changed the designation to Threatened.